reacton-js/reacton/README.md

 lite-server
 ```

+This will open a default browser window displaying the welcome message shown above.

 <br>
 <br>
 <h2 id="component-class">Component class</h2>

 <br>

-The name of the component class defines the name of the component in the DOM.
+The component class name determines the name of the component element in the DOM.
 For example, the class MyComponent or myComponent will match the name *my-component* in the DOM.
 Each component class may contain an optional static property **name** that defines the name of this class.

 This property must be specified, for example, when passing an anonymous class directly to a plugin: